Hotel Metro: Downtown Milwaukee, Wisconsin

 Hotel Metro is an eco-friendly, chic boutique hotel in downtown Milwaukee, Wisconsin just a few blocks from the lake.
-It surrounded by great restaurants and attractions.
-Doormen are almost always at the main and only guest door of the hotel to greet you and open the door for you but when they are not take advantage of the automatic door.
-However, during the winter the automatic doors are turned off to minimize loosing heat when each guest leaves.
+It is surrounded by great restaurants and attractions.
+Doormen are almost always at the main entrance, but when they are not, take advantage of the automatic door.
+However, during the winter the automatic doors are turned off to minimize losing heat when each guest leaves.
 These gentlemen are also valets.

 The Hotel

-To get to the front desk as well as the restaurant and bar one must go past the lobby, down the ramp one of the banquet halls and around one more corner.
+To get to the front desk as well as the restaurant and bar one must go past the lobby, down the ramp one of the banquet halls, and around one more corner.
 The hotel is small so the was not too inconvenient.
 This pathway is also completely smooth so this made it easier.
-The check in desk was small and did not have a lowered section for wheelchair users but the staff a adapted and handed me my items to sign using a clipboard.
+The check-in desk was small and did not have a lowered section for wheelchair users but the staff adapted and handed me my items to sign using a clipboard.

 There was also no lowered section at the bar which was adjacent to the front desk but lowered tables and chairs were nearby.
 The restaurant was then next to the bar and had a tasty menu and a good happy hour.
 I highly recommend breakfast, especially the crème brûlée oatmeal with fresh berries.
 The tables in the restaurant were at a good height but the base of the table blocked me a bit so some maneuvering was involved.
 Room service of course is available.